Resolution of Singularities of Arithmetical Threefolds II: Projection Theorem: transverse and tangent cases, reduction of to monic expansions.

 \subsection{Reduction to monic expansions (**) and (T**).}

 We can now conclude the reduction to monic expansions.

 \begin{prop} Assume that $\kappa (x)=3$.
 Let $\mu$ be a valuation of $L=k({\cal X})$ centered at $x$.
-There exists a finite and independent sequence of local permissible blowing ups of the first kind (\ref{eq801}) along $\mu$ such that one of the following holds for some $r\geq0$: \begin{itemize} \item [(i)] $x_r$ is resolved or satisfies condition (T**); \item [(ii)] $x_r$ satisfies condition (**). \end{itemize} If $\omega (x)<p$ and $\tau '(x)=2$, then (i) holds. \end{prop}
+There exists a finite and independent sequence of local permissible blowing ups of the first kind (\ref{eq801}) along $\mu$ such that one of the following holds for some $r\geq0$: \begin{itemize} \item [(i)] $x_r$ is resolved or satisfies condition (T**); \item [(ii)] $x_r$ satisfies condition (**). \end{itemize} Furthermore if